michaelerobertsjr/ejs/Readme.md

  for example if you have "./views/users.ejs" and "./views/user/show.ejs" you would use `<% include user/show %>`.
 The included file(s) are literally included into the template, _no_ IO is performed after compilation, thus local variables are available to these included templates.
+Includes can also be variables that are passed to the ejs page from the render.

 ```
 <ul>